Grocery workers say morale is at an all-time low: ‘They don’t even treat us like humans anymore’

 A spokeswoman for Publix did not respond to requests for comment.

-In Manhattan, a Trader Joe’s employee in her late 50s who asked not to be identified says she has wondered whether to quit.
+In Manhattan, a Trader Joe’s employee in her late 50s who spoke on the condition that she would not be identified says she has wondered whether to quit.
 She has not been feeling well but used up her paid sick time early in the pandemic and has twice tested positive for covid-19 antibodies.

 “The unknowns are the worst part of it,” she said.
 “I do notice I’m out of breath more often but I don’t know what that is.
 It’s this constant fear for your physical health — not just from coronavirus but also from people who don’t want to follow the rules.”